olcf/hands-on-with-summit/challenges/MPI_Basics/README.md

 **MPI Region** The part of the code that will be executed in parallel using one MPI communicator.
 It will always be sandwiched between  MPI_Init and
 MPI_Finalize function calls.

-The basic flow of MPI within in a program is:
-1. Initialize communication
-2. Communicate between processes to share data.
-3. Exit the communication

 <br>
 <center>